-- (1) The following modifiers are valid for wheelchair services: - (a) RR short term rental; or, - (b) UC RP repair and/or replacement of part(s) or labor for a major repair. - (2) The appropriate modifier, as listed in paragraph (K)(1) of this rule, must be added to the procedure when requesting authorization for payment for wheelchair rentals or major repair services. - (3) Codes and modifiers submitted on the claim must match the codes and modifiers issued in the prior authorization approval letter.
+- (1) The following modifiers are valid for wheelchair services: - (a) RR short term rental; or - (b) RB major repair or replacement of part(s). - (2) The appropriate modifier, as listed in paragraph (K)(1) of this rule, must be added to the procedure when requesting authorization for payment for wheelchair rentals or major repair services. - (3) Codes and modifiers submitted on the claim must match the codes and modifiers issued in the prior authorization approval letter.